The Pilgrims' School

-The Pilgrims' School is a leading boys' preparatory school and cathedral school in the cathedral city of Winchester, Hampshire, England.
+The Pilgrims' School is a preparatory school and cathedral school for boys aged 4-13, in the cathedral city Winchester, Hampshire, England.

-The school is renowned for sending their students to the nearby Winchester College, Eton College and other top senior schools.

-The official date of establishment for the cathedral school is unknown but historical records indicate that choristers of Winchester Cathedral's renowned choir have been educated in the Close as early as the 7th century.
+The official date of establishment for the cathedral school is unknown but historical records indicate choristers of Winchester Cathedral's renowned choir have been educated in the Close as early as the 7th century.
 The current school was opened in 1931.
-As it also educates choristers of the Winchester College Chapel Choir, the school maintains close links with the college.
+It also educates choristers of the Winchester College Chapel Choir, and from the 1st September 2025 will become part of Winchester College.

 History

+The Pilgrims' School can be traced back through the schools associating with the Cathedral Choir to the Alta Schola which was established around 676 AD.
+This association continues today.
 A number of schools set up to educate the choir boys of Winchester Cathedral are known to have existed since Saxon times.
-Some scholars link them with Alta Schola, established in Winchester around AD 676.
+Some scholars link them with the Alta Schola (Latin; High School), established in Winchester around AD 676.

 The school moved to its present site and became a full preparatory school in 1931.
 It was officially registered as opened on 1 January 1935.
 The main building, redesigned by Sir Christopher Wren in the 17th century, is on the site of a former Roman villa, and includes a medieval hall and barn.

 A pre-preparatory department was opened in 2007 to meet the growing demand for an early years programme.

+Overview

 Architecture

 The school hall contains England's oldest surviving wood double hammer-beamed roof, which used to accommodate the pilgrims travelling to the cathedral.
+The ancient city wall runs around the boundary of the schools games pitches, situated next to the school.
+A tributary of the River Itchen flows through the grounds of the school, with the boys able to fish further downstream.
+Nature reserves in the water meadows have an abundance of wild flowers and birds, and an Iron Age fort comprising a maze at the top of St Catherine's Hill is within walking distance of the school grounds.

-Houses
+School Houses

-Upon entry, each boy is allocated to one of the 5 houses, known as 'Sets'.
+Upon entry, each boy is allocated to one of the 5 houses, known as 'sets'.
 They compete in inter-set competitions and points are given for good conduct and academic performance, etc.